 This film is not part of the pentalogy under discussion in this series of articles, but there are so many similarities between Signs and The Happening that it cannot go unmentioned.
 The two films are closely related, in a milder form of how Unbreakable can be regarded as a re-imagining of The Sixth Sense.

-- in Signs the family barricade themselves in the house while aliens try to break in – the situation in the key scene of The Happening (involving the second house mentioned above) is reversed: the protagonists are now outside, not only wanting to get into the barricaded house, but the youngsters try to break in
+- in Signs the family barricade themselves in the house while aliens try to break in – the situation in the key scene of The Happening is reversed: the protagonists are now outside, not only wanting to get access to the barricaded house, but the youngsters try to break in

 - in another reversal, it is the beings inside the house who are unseen, their shadows glimpsed through the shuttered windows like the aliens were glimpsed in Signs